CFI-Electronics-Club/Dev-Board-Documentation/Easy Projects/Cloudserver.md

 * Electronics club custom development board
 * Jumper wires
 ## Schematic
-The following connections should be made:
+There are no external connections required.
+Just connecting the Dev board to the laptop using the USB cable is enough.
+However, following connections should be made if you also want to obtain the MPU6050 IMU values:

 * SDA of custom board <-> Pin 21 of custom board
 * SCL of custom board <-> Pin 22 of custom board